What percentage of the estimated annual runoff from each catchment watershed is consumed, based on reported water use?

 Water withdrawal for urban uses can also influence subsurface flow regimes.
 Increases in withdrawal and decreases in recharge of groundwater due to urbanization influence subsurface flow regimes, especially during low-flow conditions when the baseflow from groundwater could be the only source to a stream.
 Because of lag times in groundwater responses, withdrawal of ground water in the middle of an irrigation season can affect stream base-flow into late summer and early fall.

 Ground water withdrawal may reduce summer flows in streams, with many adverse effects.
 A stream can rapidly warm in summer and cool in winter, which means unstable environments for the metabolism of aquatic life.
 Low flow combined with high temperature reduces dissolved oxygen in streams.
-Low flow also contains less particulate debris and dissolved constituents (Water on the Web, 2008).
 The hyporheic zone, the interface between stream water and ground water in the bed and banks of streams, is a focus of microbial activities and chemical transformations (Alley et al., 1999).
 The withdrawal of ground water or surface water can alter the flow direction and magnitude in the hyporheic zone, which affects those biological processes and may alter water quality.
 However, the effects of ground water withdrawal on hyporheic biota have not been well investigated (Alley et al., 1999).

 Confidence in this metric is moderate.
 Although the best available data were used, the depth of analysis possible is still limited.
 Although water use permit data are available statewide, the index uses the 'maximum permitted use', not a measure of actual water used.
 In addition, the comparison of water use to total water available relies on estimates of runoff.
 Additional groundwater level data and stream flow data could improve this index and more accurately reflect vulnerability associated with water use and available water quantity.